Looking to find the will of someone who has died? Learn how to find it if someone has one and where it's being kept.

-Creating a will is essential for everyone, in every stage of life.
-However, what happens if someone passes away and they haven’t told anyone where their will is or you don’t know if they have one?
+Writing a will is essential for everyone, in every stage of life because they are the best way to honour the deceased's wishes and avoid family division.
+However, what happens if someone passes away and they haven’t told anyone where their original will is or you don’t know if they have one?

 📣 Side note: Get a will.
 Tell someone.
 Keep it safe.